Try JustDone

 Looks fine at first glance, right?
 But read it again: there’s no personality.
 It’s vague, repetitive, and could describe almost anyone.

-- Add Voice: Write like you speak.
+What does it mean to add your voice and write like you speak?
+Simple.
 If you wouldn’t say it out loud, don’t write it.
-Change "I am a highly motivated student" to "I’ve always been the type to stay up late figuring out why something works."
+Change "I am a highly motivated student" to “I’ve always been the type to stay up late figuring out why something works.”

 Here’s a revised version of the original: